 - ObsUnitSet Name: A user entered name for this OUS.
-SB generation will default to standard names and differentiate between the Science Goal, Group and Member ObsUnitSets. - Status: Shows the current status of this particular OUS.
-The allowed states are shown in this diagram of the OUS Life Cycle. - Description: Optional description of the OUSs purpose/contents. - Launch Editor: Fancy editor for the Description field.
+SB generation will default to standard names and differentiate between the Science Goal, Group and Member ObsUnitSets. - Status: Shows the current status of this particular OUS. - Description: Optional description of the OUSs purpose/contents.